 Optimize Windows 10 Performance

-Perform a full system scan with the latest updated antivirus or antimalware application to make sure Virus or malware infection not consuming the system resources that make Windows 10 slow.
+Perform a full system scan with the latest updated antivirus or antimalware application to make sure Virus or malware infections not consuming the system resources that make Windows 10 slow.

 Repair corrupted system files